 Eating Disorder Diagnosis

 Examination of medical history is a very crucial part of the proper diagnosis of eating disorders.
-Some experts think this to be the most powerful tool for diagnosis.
+Some experts think this is the most powerful tool for diagnosis.

 Neuroimaging, involving MRI, PET, and fMRI scans, has been used for diagnosing these illnesses.
 It can be used to detect cases in which organic causes, such as lesions or tumors, play a role in eating disorders.
 Research shows that neuroimaging can be very helpful for diagnosing anorexia nervosa at an early stage.